plentiful peppers, hardy gladiolus and more, with joseph tychonievich

 No answer, or feeling shy?
 Just say something like, “Count me in,” and I will–but a reply is even better.
 I’ll draw a random winner after entries close at midnight Sunday, July 31.
 Good luck to all.

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the July 25, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the July 25, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Purchases from Amazon affiliate links yield a small commission.
 Photos courtesy of Joseph Tychonievich.)